 You could view thread lifting as preventative if you only have mild sagging, because it will certainly prevent it from getting worse for a few years – and may hold off the need for surgical intervention until later.
 However, there is no published evidence to substantiate this, it is merely clinical observation.

-The most popular areas are the mid face and jawline for sagging skin.
-The forehead can be treated to give a brow lifting some circumstances, and the neck for loose skin.
+The most popular areas are the mid face and jawline for sagging skin and the neck for loose skin.
 Threads can also be used to give a skin textural improvement in areas such as the upper lip, around the eye, chest, thighs and abdomen.

 Some people use threads on the body for procedures such as a breast or buttock lift.
 It’s our preference not to use threads on the body, with the exception of monofilament threads for skin textural improvement.
 Other less common areas include the nose.

 Thread lifting does have limitations, and is effective only on mild to moderate skin laxity.
 It’s not a replacement for a face or neck lift, and if there is excessive skin laxity then this treatment will not work, and surgery may be required.
 If there is volume loss in the face, the results of a thread lift will be suboptimal unless this volume is also replaced using dermal fillers.
 Likewise, if skin quality is poor, the threads will not provide a great outcome.
 Results on the neck tend to be less impressive than those on the face, and to lift the neck properly it’s often necessary to start with the face.
 TLC does not carry out threading for body lifting, preferring instead to refer for surgery in the vast majority of cases.
 However, treatments can sometimes be carried out for skin quality improvement.
 Threads for brow lifting likewise tend not to be hugely effective, and the preference is to refer for a brow lift.